pauldambra/pauldambra.github.io/_posts/2009-10-30-bing-is-not-search-engine.md

 That's not the BDD 2007 page and I can't even see a BDD link on there.

 Bad, bad, bad and bad.
-I think that's a reasonable search string when I want to download BDD 2007 and clearly so does google whereas Bing seems to think I want to hit some generic gront end and read lots of whitepapers...
+I think that's a reasonable search string when I want to download BDD 2007 and clearly so does google whereas Bing seems to think I want to hit some generic front end and read lots of whitepapers...

 That's why I think of Google as a productivity tool.